APMA Addresses CAC Engagement and Cross Agency Issues with CMS | News | APMA

 diverse group of doctors collaborating, group high

-On August 30, APMA met with members of its Contractor Advisory Committee (CAC) Engagement Coalition to discuss updates from the Coalition’s July meeting with representatives from CMS and Medicare Administrative Contractor (MAC) Medical Directors discussing the coalition’s recommendations to CMS and the MACs related to local coverage policy development.
+On August 30, 2023, APMA met with members of its CAC Engagement Coalition to discuss updates from the coalition’s July meeting with representatives from CMS and Medicare Administrative Contractor (MAC) Medical Directors discussing the coalition’s recommendations to CMS and the MACs related to local coverage policy development.
 As part of the August meeting, the coalition discussed opportunities to broaden the coalition (including an updated white paper on the issues), narrowing the principles for policy development outlined in the group’s advocacy approach, and considerations for approaching CMS for further advocacy (including a proposed draft letter).

-Previously, in July, APMA and members of the coalition met with representatives from CMS and Medicare Administrative Contractor (MAC) Medical Directors.
+Previously, in July 2023, APMA and members of the coalition met with representatives from CMS and Medicare Administrative Contractor (MAC) Medical Directors.
 This meeting was designed to provide details on discussions between the MACs and CMS stemming from APMA and the coalition’s previous feedback on proposed improvements in the policy development process and CAC representative access.
 While the representatives from the MACs and CMS were not open to all of the suggestions from APMA and the coalition, APMA did make plans to continue working with the MAC CMD workgroup to address process improvement in multi-jurisdictional CAC subject matter expert selection and in review of developing policies.

-In March, APMA submitted to the MAC workgroup its Principles of Sound Local Coverage Policies and consensus answers to questions raised by CMS and the workgroup.
+In March 2023, APMA submitted to the MAC workgroup its Principles of Sound Local Coverage Policies and consensus answers to questions raised by CMS and the workgroup.
 APMA has been working with its CAC Engagement Coalition to reach these consensus positions.

-Previously, on February 7, APMA met with the members of the CAC Engagement Coalition to review these materials and discuss consensus answers to questions raised by CMS and the MAC Workgroup, which is investigating changes to the CAC feedback process brought about by 21st Century Cures Act.
-APMA plans to revise the group’s materials and share this information with the MAC Workgroup and with CMS to help improve the process for developing LCDs and LCAs and contribute to more reasonable policies and better beneficiary care.
+Previously, on February 7, 2023, APMA met with the members of the CAC Engagement Coalition to review these materials and discuss consensus answers to questions raised by CMS and the MAC workgroup, which is investigating changes to the CAC feedback process brought about by 21st Century Cures Act.
+APMA plans to revise the group’s materials and share this information with the MAC workgroup and with CMS to help improve the process for developing LCDs and LCAs and contribute to more reasonable policies and better beneficiary care.

-On January 9, APMA had previously gathered the CAC Engagement Coalition to gain consensus and set strategy for its upcoming meeting with the MAC Workgroup.
+On January 9, 2023, APMA had previously gathered the CAC Engagement Coalition to gain consensus and set strategy for its upcoming meeting with the MAC workgroup.
 As part of this meeting, APMA shared questions that had been posed by the MAC workgroup as well as a draft document that APMA has created based on feedback by the coalition and stakeholders on Principles of Sound Local Coverage Policies.
-APMA’s involvement with the MAC Workgroup came about through APMA’s leadership in the CAC process and LCD development as well as the strong working relationships between APMA’s CAC representatives and their contractor medical directors (CMDs).
+APMA’s involvement with the MAC workgroup came about through APMA’s leadership in the CAC process and LCD development as well as the strong working relationships between APMA’s CAC representatives and their contractor medical directors (CMDs).

 Previously, on September 30, 2022, APMA and its CAC engagement coalition held a call with CMS in furtherance of their CAC engagement efforts to address cross-agency issues with CMS.